leonjalfon1/mntcs/README.md

 ## Considerations & Limitations

-- **mntcs** was design to run only as "root" only so it doesn't support mounts with specific users (at least not for now)
+- **mntcs** was designed to run only as "root" only so it doesn't support mounts with specific users (at least not for now)
 - The purpose of **mntcs** is not to replace fstab, it was developed to solve a specific use case (without affecting the regular fstab usage)
 - **mntcs** was developed and tested for ubuntu